CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Overview of

 Samples with low confidence often correspond to ambiguous instances or previously unseen malware classes.
 Prior work has demonstrated that such samples are strongly correlated with misclassification~\cite{hendrycks2017baseline} and can be effectively utilized for active learning under distributional shift~\cite{wang2022freematch, zhang2021flexmatch}.
 In the context of malware detection, this criterion enables the model to prioritize uncertain or suspicious samples that may not be captured by margin-based or distance-based strategies alone.

-\paragraphB{Sample Selection Strategy} First, we take the intersection of the three criteria to ensure that we do not select the same samples combining the criteria.
-Then, we leverage the complementary strengths of the three uncertainty criteria: margin-based (\( \mathcal{M} \)), feature-space distance (\( \mathcal{D}_{\text{lp}} \)), and confidence-based (\( \mathcal{C} \)), we compute a unified selection score for each unlabeled sample.
-As shown in Algorithm~\ref{algo:active-learning}, lines 3–6, each score component is first min-max normalized across the unlabeled pool:

-Here, \( \hat{\cdot} \) denotes the normalized value, and \( \alpha, \beta, \gamma \) are weighting coefficients (set to 1 by default unless otherwise specified).
+\paragraphB{Sample Selection Strategy} To select the uncertain samples for labeling, we combine three complementary uncertainty criteria: softmax margin (\(\mathcal{M}\)), feature-space distance (\(\mathcal{D}_{\text{lp}}\)), and prediction confidence (\(\mathcal{C}\)).
+For each unlabeled sample, we first compute all three scores.
+Since these scores have different ranges and interpretations, we apply min--max normalization to each criterion so that all values lie in the range \([0,1]\).

+We then align the direction of the scores such that higher values consistently indicate higher uncertainty.
+Specifically, samples with smaller softmax margins and lower prediction confidence are more uncertain, so we invert their normalized values using \(1-\hat{\mathcal{M}}(x)\) and \(1-\hat{\mathcal{C}}(x)\), respectively.
+After this alignment, we combine the three uncertainty signals by summation to obtain a unified uncertainty score for each unlabeled sample and select the top-\(k\) samples with the highest scores for labeling.
+The unified uncertainty score for an unlabeled sample \(x\) is computed as:

+Here, \( \hat{\cdot} \) denotes the normalized value.
+This multi-criteria strategy does not rely on a single uncertainty signal.
+Instead, it jointly considers boundary ambiguity, feature-space novelty, and low-confidence predictions, which is particularly important under concept drift where predictive confidence alone can be misleading due to shifts in the decision boundary~\cite{transcend}.

 This formulation assigns higher selection scores to samples with low prediction margins, high feature-space distance, and low model confidence—each of which signals potential informativeness under concept drift.
 The top-\( k \) samples with the highest scores are selected for labeling.

 The sample selection and retraining procedures are detailed in Algorithm~\ref{algo:active-learning}, lines 10–13, which invoke the semi-supervised training routine in Algorithm~\ref{algo:ssl}.
 Compared to prior active learning approaches in malware detection that rely on a single uncertainty metric~\cite{yang2021cade, chen2023continuous}, our multi-criteria strategy enables more robust adaptation to drift by jointly targeting decision boundary ambiguity and semantic outliers in the learned feature space.